MouseBiteLabs/Game-Boy-Enhance/AGBM-11 (Lithium-ion)/README.md

 <a href="https://www.pcbway.com/"><img src="https://www.pcbway.com/project/img/images/frompcbway-1220.png" alt="PCB from PCBWay" /></a>

+## Shell Cutting Requirements

+This board requires heavy modification of the GBA shell in order to fit the USB-C charge port and the lithium-ion battery.
+[Please view the shell cut guide before beginning the project.](https://github.com/MouseBiteLabs/Game-Boy-Enhance/wiki/Shell-Cuts-%28for-LiPo%29)

 ## Assembly and Testing Instructions

 [View the wiki for more information!](https://github.com/MouseBiteLabs/Game-Boy-Enhance/wiki/AGBM-11-%28LiPo%29-Build-Test-Order)

 ## Battery Life Estimation

-In short, when using eneloop pro NiMH batteries, you can expect anywhere from 5 hours to 15 hours - this is heavily dependent on the type of screen kit you select.
+In short, when using the linked Jauch lithium-ion battery, you can expect anywhere from 5 hours to 13 and a half hours - this is heavily dependent on the type of screen kit you select and the brightness.

 | Screen Kit     | Max Time | Min Time |
 | -------------- | -------- | -------- |